gabrielajamhour/Supermarket-Pricing-Dashboard/README.md

 This approach ensures that each category is evaluated using the most relevant metric from a consumer perspective, rather than applying a single metric uniformly.

+### 📌 Brand Benchmarks (refined)

+Selected national brand products were included as benchmarks to complement private label comparisons.

+Where possible, the same brand was used across all chains (e.g. Danone for yogurts, Kellogg's for cereals).

+When a brand was not available in a specific chain, the observation was treated as missing rather than substituted.

+This approach ensures consistency in benchmarking while preserving the validity of cross-chain comparisons.

 ### 📌 Data Collection Methodology
 | Chain     |	Source Collection | Date  |	Method            |
 | --------- | ----------------- | ----- | ----------------- |